Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtomlapi.md

 </Tabs>

-## Network Proximity Checker/ OnCheckObserver with MLAPI visibility
+## Network Proximity Checker and OnCheckObserver with MLAPI visibility

 There is no direct equivalent to the `NetworkPromimityChecker` UNet component in MLAPI.
 Network visiblilty for clients works similar as in UNet.
 MLAPI does not have an equivalent to the `ObjectHide` message from UNet.
 In MLAPI networked objects on the host are always visible.
 There is no equivalent to the `OnSetLocalVisibility` function in UNet.
 A manual network promiximty implementation with the `OnCheckObserver` can be ported to MLAPI by using `NetworkedObject.CheckObjectVisibility`. `OnRebuildObservers` is not needed for MLAPIs visibilty system.